Light poverty: Solar-LED lanterns

 Adoption of solar-LED lanterns is one way to solve the lack of access to light.
-Small and potent white LED light sources are used in these lanterns; they may be powered by solar cells and common batteries.
+Small and potent white LED light sources are used in these lanterns; They may be powered by solar cells and common batteries.
 They may be carried around, are ready to use immediately, and don't need to be professionally installed.
 Almost 100 high-quality solar-LED devices with various features and pricing points are already available.
 These technologies can pay for themselves within a year, depending on local paraffin costs, giving those who live in non-electrified areas an affordable and environmentally friendly lighting option.
 Millions of African homes now have better access to electricity due to the widespread usage of solar-LED lanterns, proving their feasibility and scaling potential.

 Light centres powered by solar energy

 The creation of light centres powered by solar energy is another option for solving light poverty, especially in bigger urban areas.
 Solar panels and effective LED luminaires are combined in these facilities to produce light for a sizable surface area.
-They are capable of provide dependable, clean illumination for regions the size of a football field, overcoming the difficulties posed by unstable electric systems and frequent power outages.
+They are capable of providing dependable, clean illumination for regions the size of a football field, overcoming the difficulties posed by unstable electric systems and frequent power outages.
 Light centres can have lower total costs of ownership than grid-based alternatives and are simple to build and operate.